polarfire-soc/polarfire-soc-documentation/applications-and-demos/mpfs-video-kit-h264-demo.md

 Before running the demo, make sure to complete the following steps:

-- Setting up the jumpers on the SEV Kit, refer to the [SEV Kit user's guide](https://mi-v-ecosystem.github.io/redirects/boards-mpfs-sev-kit-sev-kit-user-guide).
+- Setting up the jumpers on the Video Kit, refer to the [Video Kit user's guide](https://mi-v-ecosystem.github.io/redirects/boards-mpfs-sev-kit-sev-kit-user-guide).
 - Setting up the two Serial Terminal programs "Interface 0 (UART0) and Interface 1 (UART1)" using extra-putty:
   - Select the COM ports which are connected to the following interfaces: Silicon Labs Quad CP2108 USB to UART BRIDGE: Interface 0 and Interface 1.
   - Set Baud rate to “115200”, Set Data to 8-bit, Set Flow control to None.